 Keywords are still critical to content marketing, but when you're developing a strategy, you should first focus on a few broad topics to cover.
 From there, you can create a content strategy that includes topic clusters.

 You can start creating better content that delivers more ROI with HubSpot's topic cluster tool, a robust keyword strategy and tools, and your buyer personas.
 We also use The Lean Startup Canvas, which helps us identify all of the places our customer is looking for answers to their challenges.

 Going Pirate Radio.

-Podcasts are all the rage, and some of the best business podcasts of 2018 are reaping the benefits.
+Podcasts are all the rage, and some of the best business podcasts are reaping the benefits.
 Weekly podcast listeners consume five shows per week on average, and 26% (73 million people) listen to podcasts every month.
 You can easily find a niche to cover and produce a podcast or internet radio show that fits the interests of your customer.

 Shopify does a great job with their podcast, Thank God it’s Monday.
 While no one is a fan on Mondays, Shopify's podcast appeals to their customer, an entrepreneur or founder that loves the hustle and bustle of the American workplace.
 Even though it's a company podcast, episodes that feature a marketing guru like Seth Godin or the secret to successful crowdfunding are intriguing, and they're not about Shopify products.

 Video marketing is a hot commodity for companies.
 According to HubSpot, 81% of businesses use video as a marketing tool.
 It's a significant increase from 2017, where HubSpot reported that 63% of companies were adopting the tactic.